Image 1 of 3

 Water sparingly; allow soil to dry between waterings

-Use a well-draining cactus or succulent soil mix
+Use a very fast-draining cactus or succulent soil mix

 Frost Tolerance and Cold Hardiness: